Use cases for this Bike Geometry Calculator web app:

 - Calculate frame geometry of an existing bike through simple XY measurements.

-- Calculate a full chart from the often sparse geometry chart
+- Calculate a full chart from the often sparse geometry chart provided by the manufacturer.

 - Compare and/or match fit of two bikes.

 - Test size and fit of a frame before buying.

 - Test how fit is affected by adjusting or changing components.

 The app is made for recording and comparing bike fits and frame geometries, it's not designed to make bike fits based on body measurements (which is a bad idea anyway, as good bike fits are made using dynamic evaluations).

 - Toggle different sets of measurements by pressing the buttons on the top row.

 - Edit a measurement by tapping on its number.
 When editing, all other measurements will automatically adapt to match.